Functionality of Health Insurance in Germany

 Therefore application of an additional worldwide private travel health insurance is highly recommended for emergency cases.

-Invoices from treatments abroad shall be collected and paid in advance –or against invoice if possible- and then submitted to the private insurance company as described above.
+Medical bills from abroad shall be collected and paid in advance –or against invoice if possible- and then submitted to the private insurance company as described above.